kocherlab/HalictidCompGen/coding_evolution/fab_four/apolpp/README.md

 I compiled apolpp from a bunch of taxa including Isoptera, Orthoptera, Hemiptera, Diptera, Lepidoptera, Coleoptera, and Hymenoptera.
 Combined with the halictid sequences, I used a total of 97 sequences in analyses.

 Most basically, I looked for significant rate shifts in amino acid evolution using likelihood ratio tests with PAML.
 Basically, I said that either two sister clades could have different molecular clock rates or restricted them to having the same rates.
 The basic premise for this is discussed here: https://www.robertlanfear.com/publications/assets/Lanfear_Evolution_2010.pdf.
-(That paper actually claims that standard LRTs are overly sensitive and presents a permutation test that is better that we can apply if we want to further build confidence in these results.)

 I performed a series of tests: